LASIK Blended Vision

 Blended vision for presbyopia is different from monovision where each eye has a single point of focus, one near and one far.
 The increased depth of field with Z-LASIK blended vision allows each eye to have a range of focus and a significantly better visual experience for the patient.

 The other treatment option for presbyopia is a Refractive Lens Exchange, using a multifocal lens implant (IOL) inside the eye.
 The surgical procedure is the same as for a cataract operation, but the lens implant has advanced optics allowing the patient to see both far and near.
 Click here to learn more about the RLE procedure.

 How much does presbyopia treatment cost?

 Due to the procedure being slightly more complex than LASIK for short sight our presbyopia treatment prices will reflect this.
-Please visit our laser eye surgery prices page for more information.
+Please visit our prices page for more information.
 If suitable, you may wish to finance the surgery – please visit the pricing and finance section of the page linked to above for more information, as we have a variety of options.

 Learn more about presbyopia and Blended Vision at Focus

 Please call us on 0207 307 8250 if you have any additional questions or would like to discuss vision correction in more detail.